 The national park is home to the majority of wildlife species found in Zambia reflecting the diversity of the park.
 The national park and surrounding game management areas are considered one of the most important wilderness and wildlife areas in the country.

-Trails of Lower Zambezi National Park
+Lower Zambezi National Park Trails

 Lower Zambezi National Park is a wildlife protected area with predator species roaming throughout the park.
 There are no traditional hiking trails available to freely roam about the park.
 There are opportunities to hike however they associated with guided walking tours.